JavaScriptRegenerated/regenerated-dev-old/pages/home.md

 <hero-icon name="solid/chat-alt-2.svg" width="40" height="40"></hero-icon>

-_Using components in more places with generator functions._
+_Use components in more places with generator functions._

 ## Using generator functions to do: